-The popularity of golf GPS devices has skyrocketed recently, and now it’s rare to see a golfer without some sort of navigation system or another either tucked into their bag or on their wrist.
-GPS systems and optical rangefinders
+The popularity of Golf GPS devices has skyrocketed recently, and now it’s rare to see a golfer without some sort of navigation system or another either tucked into their bag or on their wrist.
+GPS Golf systems and Optical Rangefinders

 are similar in design and performance however the crucial difference is that rangefinders use lasers to plot distance whereas GPS relies on satellite signals.

-Pre-loaded models such as the Garmin G6 come with more than 30, 000 golf courses already installed in the system.
+Pre-loaded Golf GPS such as the Garmin G6 or the SkyCaddie Touch GPS come with more than 30,000 golf courses already installed in the system.
 Pre-loaded models offer the same functions as subscription GPS devices, including pinpoint scoring for yourself and a fellow golfer, shot distance measurements to front, middle and back of the greens and a clever hazards-finder which helps locate any hazards which might be lurking about the course.

 If you want to refine your golf play to the tee then investing in a GPS system is a wise move.
-Browse OnlineGolf.co.uk’s range today.
+Browse OnlineGolf.co.uk for a wide range of the best Golf GPS online today.